Knowledge in the Service of Society

 - New Challenges, Same Education?
 Last Word section, Prism Magazine, April 2009 [pdf]

-William Reichert, professor, has been honored for his efforts in recruiting minorities to higher education in engineering.
-He is the Duke director of the partnership with Makerere University in Kampala, Uganda.
+William Reichert has been honored for his efforts in recruiting minorities to higher education in engineering.
+He is the Duke director of the partnership with Makerere University in Uganda.

-David Schaad, associate professor of the practice, leads Duke Engineers for International Development and is a driver in Duke's DukeEngage service learning program for undergraduate students.
+David Schaad leads Duke Engineers for International Development and is a driver in Duke's DukeEngage service learning program for undergraduate students.

-Robert Malkin, professor of the practice, is the founder and director of Engineering World Health.
+Robert Malkin is the founder and director of Engineering World Health.

-Larry Bohs, lecturer, leads the Devices for People with Disabilities senior design course, and helped hundreds of individuals in the Durham/Research Triangle area overcome their disabilities.
+Larry Bohs leads the Devices for People with Disabilities senior design course, and helped hundreds of individuals in the Research Triangle Region to overcome their disabilities.